gleim/rippletx/README.md

 == Summary

 Congratulations!
-You just set up an embedded Neo4j server & stored some simple related entities from Ripple transaction history.
+You just used an embedded Neo4j server to store some simple related entities from the Ripple transaction history.
 Now you can visualize the data in your web browser &/or run more advanced queries against the relations.

+An example of this approach applied to BTC may be found at http://metabitco.in